-- Consumer fireworks, namely sparklers and ground based fountains, are legal to possess and use on private property.
+- In Loudoun County, consumer fireworks, namely sparklers and ground based fountains, are legal to possess and use on private property.
 You should only purchase legal consumer fireworks from a local business or roadside stand possessing a fireworks retail permit from the Loudoun County Fire Marshal’s Office.
 These fireworks have been tested to ensure they meet the Consumer Products Safety Commission’s requirements.
 A comprehensive list of legal consumer fireworks and permitted retail sale locations may be found at the top of this page.

 - Consumer fireworks that rise into the air, explode, travel laterally on the ground or emit projectiles are illegal to possess or use anywhere in Virginia.
 Possession and/or use of these materials is a Class 1 Misdemeanor.